Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Theory vectors

 Assuming a flat universe with no curvature, the \LCDM model is fully specified by five parameters: the baryon density parameter \Ob, the cold dark matter density parameter \Oc, the Hubble constant $H_0$, the primordial spectral index \ns, and the primordial amplitude of scalar perturbations \As.
 For all the models investigated, we also assume the presence of one massive neutrino species.

-We further consider minimal extensions to \LCDM, by allowing variations in (1) curvature, (2) the dark energy equation of state with parameters \wo and \wa, and (3) deviations from general relativity.
+We further consider minimal extensions to \LCDM, by allowing variations in (1) curvature, (2) the dark energy EoS with parameters \wo and \wa, and (3) deviations from general relativity.
 In the first case, we relax the assumption of $\OK=0$ and sample the curvature energy density \OK as an additional cosmological parameter.
-In the second case, we consider a $\wowaCDM$ model where we vary the equation of state of dark energy, $w(z)$, following \cref{eq:weos}.
+In the second case, we consider a $\wowaCDM$ model where we vary the EoS of dark energy, $w(z)$, following \cref{eq:weos}.

 Finally, we consider modifications to general relativity by allowing variations in the growth of structures through the parameter \gammag, which governs the scaling relation between the growth rate $f(z)$ and the matter energy density \Omz\,,